SRI-CSL/trio-quicly/README.md

 It trims down the original QUIC protocol by removing TLS, reducing metadata, and focusing on just what you need:
 **Reliable delivery, congestion control, and stream multiplexing — without the crypto baggage.**

+QUIC-LY is a simplified version of QUIC for educational and experimental purposes.
+It omits encryption, focusing on core transport functionality.

+QUIC v1 was standardized in May 2021 in [RFC 9000][_RFC 9000] and accompanied by [RFC 9002][_RFC 9002] ("QUIC Loss Detection and Congestion Control").

 ---

 ## ✨ Features